-In rare cases, dementia may be genetically inherited, which means they could be inherited from parent to child through the transmission of genes.
+In rare cases, dementia may be genetically inherited.
+This means it is passed on from parent to child through the transmission of genes.
 This typically affects people under the age of 65.
-Dr Warner suggests this is more likely to occur from a “rare form of Alzheimer’s, or a condition called Huntington’s disease.”
+Dr Warner suggests this is more likely to occur as a “rare form of Alzheimer’s or a condition called Huntington’s disease.”
 However, he points out that only “1% of the 850,000 have this type of genetically inherited dementia.”

-“But dementia does cluster in families,'' says Dr Warner, “so if you have parents who [are living with] dementia, even if they don’t have the genetically inherited form of the condition, you are still at a little more at risk of having dementia yourself.”
+“But dementia does cluster in families,'' says Dr Warner.
+So if you have parents who are living with dementia, even if they haven’t genetically inherited it, “you are still a little more at risk of having dementia yourself.”
 With the inherited disorder, the risk of the child developing dementia around the age of 80, is 1 in 5.
-If the child has a strong family history of the non-inherited form, the risk probably increases to around 1 in 4.
+If the child has a strong family history of the non-inherited form, the risk may increase to around 1 in 4.

-As their dementia progresses, there are some people who may stop recognising their friends or family members.
-Dr Warner mentions that is important to manage this situation carefully as “it can be very distressing” for the person with dementia.
-Unfortunately, the carer or family member appears to be a stranger to them, which can cause “all sorts of anxiety, and often irritability and aggression,”
+As dementia progresses, some people may stop recognising their friends or family members.
+Dr Warner mentions that it’s important to manage this situation carefully as “it can be very distressing” for the individual with dementia.
+Unfortunately, their carer or family member become strangers to them, which can cause “all sorts of anxiety, and often irritability and aggression.”

 Caring for someone who suffers with dementia can be a very difficult task, “often with no gratitude or thanks”, says Dr Warner.
-“You can’t get [this person] to easily start to recognise someone if they have forgotten who they are.”
-To keep these connections, he strongly recommends taking a here and now approach.
-For example, by saying ‘I am just here to help get you washed and dressed today’, this could be better “because the person can hold that for a few minutes, while the intimate tasks are being done'', says Dr Warner.
+“You can’t get [them] to easily start to recognise someone if they have forgotten who they are.”
+To keep these connections, he strongly recommends taking a “here and now” approach.
+For example, he suggests that saying ‘I am just here to help get you washed and dressed today’ could be better “because the person can hold that for a few minutes, while the intimate tasks are being done.”